Viliam Široký: Biography

-Široký was born in to the family of railroad workers.
-According to the French historian Muriel Blaive, he was an ethnic Hungarian.

-He joined the Communist Party of Czechoslovakia at the age of 19 and quickly rose in the party apparatus after the election of Klement Gottwald as general secretary.
-Together with Václav Kopecký, Široký were agents of the Soviet NKVD, whose task was to inform the Moscow leadership mainly about Gottwald's activities.
+Široký was born into the family of railroad workers in Hungary.
+According to Muriel Blaive, he was an ethnic Hungarian, but no Slovak source confirms this.
+He joined the Communist Party of Czechoslovakia (KSČ) at age 19, and quickly rose in the party apparatus after the election of Klement Gottwald as general secretary.
+Together with Václav Kopecký, Široký was an agent of the Soviet NKVD, whose task was to inform the Moscow leadership mainly about Gottwald's activities.

-He was elected as a member of the National Assembly of Czechoslovakia and prior to the start of the Second World War he was elected secretary of the Communist Party of Slovakia.
+in 1935, Široký was elected as a member of the Czechoslovak National Assembly, where he sat until the KSČ was banned in 1938.
+Prior to the start of Second World War, he was also elected secretary of the Communist Party of Slovakia.
 In the autumn of 1938, Široký left for the USSR due to the growing threat of invasion from Nazi Germany.
-During the war, he first worked as a member of the exiled foreign secretariat of the Communist Party in Paris, later in a similar position in Moscow.

-In 1941 he was sent to Slovakia, where he was soon arrested and sentenced to the Leopoldov Prison.
+During the war, he first worked as a member of the exiled foreign secretariat of the Communist Party in Paris, and later in a similar position in Moscow.
+In 1941 he was sent to Slovakia, where he was soon arrested and imprisoned; first in Leopoldov Prison, and later in Nitra.
 At the beginning of 1945, he managed to escape and cross the approaching front to the Red Army.

-After the end of the war, Široký became one of the most influential men in the Czechoslovakia.
-He was a member of the Politburo of the CPC as well its secretariat.
-He also held important government positions, From April 4, 1945, he was Deputy Prime Minister of Czechoslovakia and held this post in several post-war governments until March 21, 1953.
-From March 14, 1950 to January 31, 1953, he was Minister of Foreign Affairs in Antonín Zápotocký's government, and he presided over this government from March 21, 1953, after Zápotocký became president of the republic.
-Subsequently, he was the Prime Minister of other governments and held the post of Prime Minister until 20 September 1963.
+After the end of the war, Široký was a member of the Presidium and the Politburo of the KSČ as well as its secretariat, making him one of the most influential men in Czechoslovakia.
+He also held important government positions: from April 4, 1945, he was Deputy Prime Minister of Czechoslovakia, a post which he upheld in several post-war governments until March 21, 1953.
+From March 14, 1950 to January 31, 1953, he was Minister of Foreign Affairs in Antonín Zápotocký's government, and he presided over this government from March 21, 1953, after Zápotocký became President.
+Subsequently, he was the Prime Minister of other governments and held the post of prime minister until 20 September 1963.
+When Zápotocký died in November 1957, Široký carried out most presidential duties for a week until party boss Antonín Novotný was elected president.

-Široký was an initiator of the campaign against bourgeois nationalists in Czechoslovakia, which led to the suppression of politicians such as Vladímir Clementis, Laco Novomeský and Gustáv Husák.
 He took an active part in negotiating and enforcing constitutional changes which resulted in the creation of the 1960 Constitution of the Czechoslovak Socialist Republic.

-His career came in to an abrupt end during the Prague Spring and the rehabilitation processes he was relieved of all posts and in 1968 he was expelled from the ranks of the Communist Party of Czechoslovakia.

-Široký was rehabilitated shortly before his death in 1971 during the period of normalization of his former political enemy, Gustáv Husák.
+From 1949 onwards, Široký was an initiator of the campaign against so-called bourgeois nationalists in Czechoslovakia, which led to the suppression of Slovak politicians such as Vladimír Clementis, Laco Novomeský and Gustáv Husák, who were accused of prioritizing national Slovak issues over the social and ideological issues of Czechoslovakia.
+During a meeting of the KSČ leadership in April 1950, Široký specifically mentioned Husák and Novomeský as Slovak bourgeois nationalists; during another party meeting the following month, he also leveled the same charges against Karol Šmidke.
+The charges would culminate in a trial in April 1954, where Husák and other leading Slovak politicians were sentenced to lengthy prison terms.